Chapter 2.36

 2.36.030 Appointment Process.

-A. Members of the Planning Commission shall be appointed in accordance with City policy adopted by resolution of the City Council.
+A. Members of the Planning Commission shall be nominated by the Mayor, whose nomination shall be ratified by at least three of the five members of the City Council.

-B. Terms of members shall be staggered so that no more than two terms shall expire in any one year.
-Appointments shall be, where possible, made prior to the beginning of the term of office, in order that the new member(s) shall be able to become familiar with the functions of the commission prior to being seated.
-Terms of office for new members shall begin at the commencement of the first regular meeting in the month of October of the appropriate year.
+B. Terms of the members shall be staggered so that at least one term, but no more than two terms, shall expire annually.
+Terms of office for new members shall begin at the commencement of the first regular meeting in the month of May of the appropriate year.
 Terms of office for outgoing members shall end simultaneously.
 The newly appointed members shall be sworn in by the City Clerk.

 2.36.040 Termination of Members.